firebase/extensions/docs/firestore-bigquery-export/Clustering.md

 ## Ignoring Columns

-Any columns that are added as part of the configuration, but do not exist on the table schema will be `ignored`.
+Any columns that are added as part of the configuration, but do not exist on the table schema will be ignored.

 ## Pre-existing tables